johnlmbui/UMBC-LaTeX-Poster-Template/README.md

 ```

 ### 2. Open the template
-Edit the 'main.tex' file to add your content:
+Edit the `main.tex` file to add your content:
 - Title
 - Authors and affiliations
 - Sections (Introduction, Methods, Results, etc.)